GenericMadScientist/CHOpt/misc/How-fast-is-CHOpt.md

 ## The songs

-I ran CHOpt on every song from the following setlists and packs with Expert Lead Guitar, except for Classical Thump and Space Cowboy for which I did Expert Bass.
+I ran CHOpt on every song from the following setlists and packs with Expert Lead Guitar, except Classical Thump and Space Cowboy for which I did Expert Bass.

 * Angevil Hero II